-Salmonflies start to emerge as the water begins to drop and clear, sometime in late June, signifying the start of the summer fly fishing season on the Gallatin.
+Salmonflies start to emerge as the water begins to drop and clear, sometime in late June, signifying the official start of the summer fly fishing season on the Gallatin.

 In June, experienced anglers can still find fish in the river's side channels, braids, back eddies, and slower corners.

-With over two decades of outfitting Montana fly fishing trips, we guide clients to quality fishing all summer long regardless of conditions on the main Gallatin River.
+With over two decades of experience outfitting Montana fly fishing trips, we guide clients to quality fishing all summer long regardless of conditions on the main Gallatin River.
 As snowmelt degrades the Gallatin in June, we shift our Montana fly fishing trips to the Madison and Missouri Rivers.

-The Madison River fishing picks up in early June, peaking towards the third week of June as the Salmonfly hatch begins.
+The Madison River fishing picks up in early June, peaking towards the third week of June as the salmonfly hatch begins.
 This is one of our busiest times of the year, so we encourage guests to book ahead to ensure availability.

 Our seasoned guides offer guided Missouri River fishing trips between late April and mid-June.
 This tailwater fishery is an excellent alternative to fishing the Gallatin during the runoff season around Bozeman.